jclark/rpi-cm4-ptp-guide/fedora.md

 The last point means that Raspberry Pi OS is the more convenient option for using PTP.
 But chrony can make use of the CM4's PTP hardware support for NTP; Fedora is a good basis for experimenting with that.
 There is a separate page for [chrony](chrony.md) configuration.

+## RAM and storage requirements

+CM4 RAM sizes range from 1Gb to 8Gb; eMMC sizes range from 8Gb to 32Gb.
+I tried Fedora Server 38 on a CM4 with 8Gb of RAM and an 8Gb eMMC.
+8Gb eMMC is plenty for just running a NTP/PTP server.

 ## Installation and configuration overview

 The installation process needs a separate desktop computer, which can be Windows, Linux or Mac.